Sun Alliance (company)

+History

+The company was created in 1959 by the merger of Sun Insurance, founded in 1710, and Alliance Assurance founded in 1824.

 In the mid-1960s Sun Alliance established its administrative centre in a large office block, spanning an A-road through the town centre of Horsham, a railway town 31 mi south of London's centre. and its head office at 1 Bartholomew Lane in London.
 The Horsham building, St Marks Court is earmarked as developable.
 In an external recess, to the market place (Carfax) side, is the tall spired tower of the church.
 Its nave was demolished in about 1985.
 The spire was part of the original church of 1841 constructed from sandstone.
 The tower's base has become a florist and volunteers’ centre.

 Sun Alliance went on to acquire the London Assurance Company in 1965 (becoming Sun Alliance & London) and Phoenix Assurance in 1984.
 The company thus added suffix "Group" in 1989, consolidated most UK-based operations into the Horsham office in 1990, and yet kept its London head office.
 The company merged with Royal Insurance to form the Royal & Sun Alliance Insurance Group in 1996.